William Johnson (judge): Denmark Vesey trial and Elkison v. Deliesseline (1822)

 In 1822, Denmark Vesey, a free man of color, and several others were charged with allegedly planning a slave revolt in Charleston.
 City officials believed Vesey and his followers were planning on overrunning and killing the city's white slave owners and then fleeing to Haiti.
-The alleged Vesey conspiracy was a watershed moment in the lives of many white South Carolinians.
-But Johnson doubted the alleged threat and magnitude of the plot, putting him at odds with the beliefs of most white citizens, including his own daughter.
+The alleged Vesey conspiracy was a watershed moment in the lives of many white South Carolinians, but Johnson doubted the alleged threat and magnitude of the plot, which put him at odds with the beliefs of most white citizens, including his own daughter.

 Johnson openly questioned the fairness of the resulting trial.
-He wrote a letter to the Charleston Courier in June 1822 detailing an account of another previously purported slave rebellion along the border of Georgia and South Carolina.
-The rebellion Johnson cited had turned out to be only hearsay and resulted in the murder of an innocent man.
+He wrote a letter to the Charleston Courier in June 1822 and detailed an account of another previously-purported slave rebellion along the border of Georgia and South Carolina.
+The rebellion that Johnson cited had turned out to be only hearsay and resulted in the murder of an innocent man.
 Johnson claimed he believed the story "contained an useful moral, and might check the causes of agitation which were then operating upon the public mind" in Charleston.

 Johnson was not alone in his criticism.
-Governor Thomas Bennett criticized the proceedings for being unfair due to the fact that the trials were held privately and the accused were not present when witnesses testified.
+Governor Thomas Bennett criticized the proceedings for being unfair since the trials were held privately, and the accused were not present when witnesses testified.
 The criticism from both Governor Bennett and Justice Johnson outraged members of the court trying the alleged plotters.
-In July 1822, the members published a rebuttal in the Charleston Courier and the arrests and executions more than doubled.
+In July 1822, the members published a rebuttal in the Charleston Courier, and the arrests and executions more than doubled.

-Following Denmark Vesey's arrest and trial, the South Carolina legislature amended the Negro Seaman's Act of 1820 to remove the exception for "free negro or mulatto seamen" from being temporarily arrested and imprisoned while their ship ported.
-Johnson feared that the case would lead to creditor-ship owners leaving free seamen in jails to avoid paying wages as well as lead to other bans based on racial classification.
+After Denmark Vesey's arrest and trial, the South Carolina legislature amended the Negro Seaman's Act of 1820 to remove the exception for "free negro or mulatto seamen" from being temporarily arrested and imprisoned while their ship ported.
+Johnson feared that the case would lead to creditor-ship owners leaving free seamen in jail to avoid paying wages, as well as lead to other bans based on racial classification.
 In the case of Elkison v.
 Deliesseline (1822), Johnson, presiding over his duties on the Circuit Court for the District of South Carolina, found that "the transfer of commerce and treaty powers to the national government eliminated state authority to enact conflicting legislation" and therefore invalidated the statute.
-It was the first time since 1789 that a federal court invalidated state legislation because of its conflict with the Commerce Clause.
-The ruling enraged the white populations of the slave-holding states.
+It was the first time since 1789 that a federal court invalidated state legislation because of its conflict with the Commerce Clause since it violated a treaty with the United Kingdom.
+The ruling enraged the white populations of the slave-holding states, and South Carolina nullified the ruling.